deepjavalibrary/djl-serving/serving/docs/adapters_api.md

 `POST /models/{model_name}/adapters`

 * name: The adapter name.
 * src: The adapter src.
-It currently requires a file, but eventually an id or URL can be supported depending on the model handler.
+It currently requires a file path, but eventually an id or URL can be supported depending on the model handler.
 * preload (optional): Whether to preload the adapter during initialization, defaults to `true`.
 * pin (optional): Whether to pin the adapter, defaults to `false`.
 If this option is enabled, adapter will be preloaded, and the adapter is pinned during initialization.
 This helps certain latency sensitive adapters to be present in GPU memory without being evicted.
 * All additional arguments will be treated as additional model-specific options and will be passed to the model during adapter registration

+**Custom Formatters**: If the adapter directory contains a `model.py` file with `@input_formatter` or `@output_formatter` decorators, these custom formatters will be automatically loaded during registration.
+If custom code loading fails, the adapter registration will fail.

 ```bash
 curl -X POST "http://localhost:8080/models/adaptecho/adapters?name=a1&src=/opt/ml/model/adapters/a1"